Remember the pain of your last outdoor adventure?

 Next time, wear sunscreen.

-It’s the first day of summer, meaning weeklong camps, high-adventure trips, and outdoor fun are just around the corner.
+It’s officially summer, meaning weeklong camps, high-adventure trips, and outdoor fun are just around the corner.

 It also means the sun is out in full force.